 The Naukluft Park is one of the largest conservation areas in Africa and the fourth largest in the world.
 It is home to a diverse variety of flora and fauna that have adapted to the arid conditions.

 Could this mass migration be the most spectacular natural event in the world?
 The annual migration of over 2 million wildebeest, zebra and antelope takes place within the plains of the Masai Mara in Kenya and the Serengeti in Tanzania.
 The animals start their migration from the south of the Serengeti, following the rain and fresh pastures to the northern border with Kenya, the Mara River, which represents the greatest hurdle of the migration.
 They are followed by many predators, and also have to face the threat of the crocodiles that lie in wait in the Mara River.

 The Wildebeest migration is a spontaneous and rather unpredictable event, governed by climate and rainfall, and the exact date varies from year to year.
 The best time to catch the migration in the Masai Mara is from July to September - when the animals congregate to cross the river into Kenya.

 The Karnak Temple Complex, the largest and most impressive temple site in Egypt, is probably the largest religious complex anywhere in the world.
-It is located near Luxor, a region which is also home to many other impressive sites including the Sphinx and the Pyramid of Giza.
-The complex is a conglomeration of three main temples and several smaller ruined temples, and to give you an idea of the scale, the main temple alone covers an area of 65 acres!
-This main temple, the Temple of Amun, is the largest and most impressive - it’s the only temple that is currently accessible to tourists as this is still an active archaeological site.
+It is located near Luxor, a region that is also home to many other impressive sites including the Sphinx and the Pyramid of Giza.
+The complex is a conglomeration of three main temples and several smaller ruined temples.
+It took dedicated work across the reigns of 30 different pharaohs to complete the temple, and no wonder - the main temple alone covers an area of 65 acres, with the Great Hypostyle Hall large enough to accommodate the Cathedral of Notre Dame!
+This main temple, the Temple of Amun, is the largest and most impressive – it’s the only temple that is currently accessible to tourists as this is still an active archaeological site.